Avalon Library & History Center Plan for Reopening

 1. Are programs and events still scheduled?

-We are offering many remote programs, however, and invite you to join us online.
+All current Library and History Center programs are virtual.
+Please join us online.
 Check out our calendar of events for more information on programs and how to register.

 2. How do I use Zoom to attend Library programs?